Written by James M. Beidler, unless otherwise noted

 No other type of genealogical record can beat historical newspapers in “taking the pulse” of their times and places.
 Newspapers record not just basic details on your relatives, but also stories about their lives and information important to their communities.

 The internet offers more resources for reading old news than you might think.
 Those sources are easier to access now than they’ve ever been.
 And better yet, you can access many of them for free.
 That’s right: No need to dig even a dime out of your wallet.
-In this excerpt from my new book The Family Tree Historical Newspapers Guide, we’ll look at the web’s most useful resources for finding free historical newspapers.
+In this excerpt from my book The Family Tree Historical Newspapers Guide, we’ll look at the web’s most useful resources for finding free historical newspapers.

 The Library of Congress (LOC) has long been the leading collector of US newspapers, both printed and on microfilm.
 In barely a decade, the National Digital Newspaper Program, a partnership between the LOC and the National Endowment for the Humanities, has made millions of newspaper pages searchable on the free Chronicling America website.